Call to join our Wychavon advisory panels

 What do the advisory panels do?

-You can read the terms of reference for all three panels here.
+Find out more by reading the terms of reference for all three panels.

 What is the role of a co-opted member?